jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="env_props"></a>
 ####Environment properties

 Environment properties are variables whose values can be accessed by any job in a stage.
-These properties are useful when run scripts within stages.
+These properties are useful when you run scripts within stages.
 For example, you might have a test script that refers to a `URL` variable.
 You can reuse that script across many stages that run jobs to test a particular web app deployment.
 For each stage, only the `URL` variable would need to be created; the script itself would just refer to its stage's `URL` environment property.

 You can create environment properties for a stage when you are configuring the stage.
 Enter the properties individually on the **Environment Properties** tab.
 You can also provide a stage with a properties file by entering the path relative to the stage input.